 A Typical Sesssion

-The prayer time is more extended in Sharing Christ, as participants continue growing in group prayer and worship.
+The extended prayer time is an opportunity to grow in group prayer and worship.

 2. Video Teaching